Statute Law (Repeals) Act 2013

 The Statute Law (Repeals) Act 2013 (c.
 2) is an act of the Parliament of the United Kingdom which repealed the whole of 817 acts of Parliament, and portions of more than 50 others.
 It is the largest Statute Law (Repeals) Act which has been recommended by the Law Commission.

+Background

+The act implemented recommendations contained in the nineteenth report on statute law revision, by the Law Commission and the Scottish Law Commission.